Skip to content

 Who Was Bolton & What Was Her Claim?

 However, Cano has since testified in court and before Congress that she never wanted an abortion and sought legal help to divorce her husband and get her children back.
-She has stated that either her signature was forged by her attorney or the Doe papers were slipped in with others for her to sign.
-She claims she was naïve and stupid and easily manipulated by her attorney.
-She fled to Oklahoma to avoid the abortion.
+She asserted that either her lawyer forged her signature or the Doe papers were sneakily included among others for her to sign.
+She admitted to being naive and easily manipulated by her attorney.
+To evade the abortion, she fled to Oklahoma.

 Cano has since testified before Congress that Doe was built on a lie and deceit and needs to be overturned. https://www.judiciary.senate.gov/imo/media/doc/Cano%20Testimony%2062305.pdf In 2003 she even went to court herself in an attempt to reverse Doe, arguing that new scientific evidence supports reversal; but the court denied her case.
 Sandra Cano died in 2014 at the age of 66.